actix/examples/websocket-chat-broker/README.md

 * `/join name` - join room, if room does not exist, create new one
 * `/name name` - set session name
 * `some message` - just string, send message to all peers in same room
-* client has to send heartbeat `Ping` messages, if server does not receive a heartbeat message for 10 seconds connection gets dropped

 To start server use command: `cargo run`